Željko Glasnović

-Željko Glasnović (born 24 February 1954) is a former Croatian military officer and politician.
+Željko Glasnović (born 24 February 1954) is a far-right politician and former Croatian military officer.
 He was a member of Croatian Parliament's club called Independents for Croatia.

 Biography

 He was born in Zagreb in 1954.
 His late father was from Janjevo and his late mother was from Posavina.
 His family emigrated to Canada in 1962, where he became a member of the Canadian Army, in which he served for five years.
 The next year and a half he spent in the French Foreign Legion.
 He fought in the Gulf War.